Eddy Hamel

-Eddy Hamel (October 21, 1902 – April 30, 1943) was an American soccer player for Dutch club AFC Ajax.
+Eddy Hamel (October 21, 1902 – April 30, 1943) was an American soccer player who played as a right winger for Dutch club AFC Ajax.
 Hamel was the first Jewish player for Ajax.
 He was murdered by the Nazis in 1943 in Auschwitz concentration camp.

 Background

-Hamel was born in New York City, New York.
-He was Jewish, as were his parents who were immigrants from the Netherlands.
-He moved to Amsterdam in his teenage years.
-In 1928 he married Johanna Wijnberg, and in 1938 they had twin boys, Paul and Robert.
+Hamel was born in New York City, New York to Moses Hamel, a diamond polisher, and his wife Eva.
+They were Jewish immigrants from the Netherlands, who had arrived in the US in 1901.
+They moved back to Amsterdam with Hamel when he was six months old, in 1903.
+In 1928, Hamel married Johanna Wijnberg, and in 1938 they had twin boys, Paul and Robert.

 Soccer career

 As a youth, he played for Amsterdamsche FC (AFC).

 He played for AFC Ajax from 1922 until 1930.
 He appeared in 125 matches as a right winger, and scoring 8 goals.
 Die-hard Ajax supporters call themselves "Joden" – Dutch for "Jews" – a nickname that reflects both the team's and the city's Jewish heritage.
 This nickname for Ajax fans dates back to before World War II, when Amsterdam was home to most of the Netherlands' 140,000 Jews.

 Hamel became a first team regular for Ajax.
 He was the first Jewish player (as well as the first American) to play for first team Ajax.
-To date, only four other Jewish soccer players have followed in his footsteps – Johnny Roeg, Bennie Muller, Sjaak Swart, and Daniël de Ridder.
+To date, only six other Jewish soccer players have followed in his footsteps – Johnny Roeg, Bennie Muller, Sjaak Swart, Rolf Leeser, Daniël de Ridder and Ilan Boccara.
 Hamel was a fan favorite, and was cited by pre-World War II club legend Wim Anderiesen as part of the strongest line-up he ever played with.
 He had his own fan club in the 1920s, which would line up on his side of the field at the beginning of every game, and then switch sides to be on his side of the field in the second half.

 After his retirement as a player, Hamel managed Alcmaria Victrix for three years and continued to play in an Ajax veteran squad.